dangazineu/tako/docs/designs/exec-workflow/implementation-plan.md

 **Recommendation**: Close issues #93-#97 as superseded by the comprehensive event-driven design.

-## Milestone 1: MVP - Local, Synchronous Execution
+## Milestone 3: MVP - Local, Synchronous Execution (GitHub Milestone 9)

 This milestone delivers core single-repository workflow functionality, providing immediate value and a foundation for multi-repository features.